Prag8855/aab/frontend/content/guides/residence-permit.md

 In Berlin, you must convert your National Visa **6 weeks before it expires**, not sooner.[^26]

-If you will leave Germany before your National Visa expires, you don't need to convert it.[^31] For example, if you have a 12 month [[National Visa]] for a 9 month internship, you don't need to convert it into a residence permit.
+If you [leave Germany](/guides/leaving-germany) before your National Visa expires, you don't need to convert it.[^31] For example, if you have a 12 month [[National Visa]] for a 9 month internship, you don't need to convert it into a residence permit.

 To convert your National Visa into a residence permit: